2024-03-07 09:40:46

 Egyptian television quoted the unnamed source as saying that the new financing agreement with the International Monetary Fund would strengthen the social reform program and increase the flow of foreign liquidity to the local market.
 Cairo News Channel also reported that the Central Bank of Egypt had directed to open the limits for credit card uses.
 In foreign currency.

-Egypt suffers from a severe shortage of foreign currencies despite the devaluation of the Egyptian pound by about 50 percent since March 2022, and Cairo signing a new rescue package with the IMF worth three billion dollars in December of that year.
+Egypt suffers from a severe shortage of foreign currencies despite the devaluation of the Egyptian pound by regarding 50 percent since March 2022, and Cairo signing a new rescue package with the IMF worth three billion dollars in December of that year.

-What comes after the “Central Bank” step?
+What comes following the “Central Bank” step?

 The Central Bank of Egypt said in a statement on Wednesday morning that the local economy has recently been affected by a shortage of foreign currency resources, which has led to the emergence of a parallel market for the exchange rate and a slowdown in economic growth.